grahamjenson/ger/README.md

 Each person, action and thing are just strings that are then used to query for recommendations.

-ger can be queried to recommend things a "person" might like to "action", e.g.
+GER can be queried to recommend things a "person" might like to "action".

 ```
 ger.recommendations_for_person("person", "action")
 ```

-Or ask what people might "action" a "thing":
+Or ask what people might "action" a "thing".

 ```
 ger.recommendations_for_thing("thing", "action")
 ```

-Ger can be queried for similar people or things
+GER can be queried for similar people or things.

 ```
 ger.ordered_similar_people("person")
 ger.ordered_similar_things("thing")
 ```

-Particular actions can be weighted so as to increase their importance in the similarity
+Actions can be assinged weights to increase their importance for GER predicitons.

 ```
 ger.set_action_weight("action", 1)